andis-sprinkis/tparts/example/documents/README.md

-This directory contains source code of the project author created documents.
+This directory contains source code for the project web documents.